-If a student is granted an incomplete, the student should contact Tree of Life to request an extension of their rental and discuss any additional charges.
+If a student is granted an incomplete, the student should contact Slingshotedu.com to request an extension of their rental and discuss any additional charges.
 A student's decision to return a book instead of completing the required coursework is not advised.